ysharplanguage/FastJsonParser/README.md

 This JSON parser/deserializer also aims at staying "simple", short, fast, and for use by some desktop tooling or server-side code that would require the full .NET anyway, and unlikely to ever be usable on mobile devices (unless those can eventually run the full .NET).

-(~ i.e., until it gets stable enough and/or I hear people's interest for it to run elsewhere)
+(~ i.e., until it gets stable enough and I hear people's interest for it to run elsewhere)

 Early development status warning
 --------------------------------